syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 # Annotation Positioning and Appearance

-Diagram allows you to customize the Position and Appearance of the Annotation efficiently.
+Diagram allows you to customize the position and appearance of the annotation efficiently.

-## How to positioning Node's Annotation
+## How to position node's annotation

 Annotation can be aligned relative to the node boundaries.
 It has Margin, Offset, Horizontal, and Vertical alignment settings.
 It is quite tricky when all four alignments are used together but gives more control over alignments properties of `AnnotationEditorViewModel` class.

-Annotations of a Node can be positioned using below properties of `AnnotationEditorViewModel` class,
+Annotations of a node can be positioned using the following properties of `AnnotationEditorViewModel` class.

 * `Offset`
 * `HorizontalAlignment` and `VerticalAlignment`